 In life, a tension exists between good and evil, light and darkness, right and wrong.
 Both cannot dwell peacefully together.
 We live in a fallen world, and “the whole world lies under the sway of the wicked one” (1 John 5:19).
 Although we live in this dark world, we are not of it (John 17:16).
 Children of God have the Holy Spirit to help us stand against the darkness.
 We are to “shine as lights in the world” (Phil.
 2:15).

 But how can we do this when we suffer hurt and disappointment?
 How can we continue to walk freely and boldly when we carry pain?
-The answer is to choose freedom and forgive.
+The answer is to choose freedom and to forgive.
 2 Timothy 2:4 encourages us not to get entangled with this world.
 Choosing to carry hurts and disappointments when God says to cast all of our cares upon Him (1 Peter 5:7) entangles the heart, mind, and emotions.
-The sin of unforgiveness is a weight - one you can cast off.
+The sin of unforgiveness is a weight – one you can cast off.

 Instead, Colossians 3:15 says, “Let the peace of God rule in your hearts.”
 When you choose to forgive, you decide that past hurts will not have a stranglehold on your life.
 You wish to walk free in this life.
 John 8:36 says, “If the Son (Jesus) makes you free, you shall be free indeed.”
 None of God’s own should remain in an internal prison of unforgiveness when freedom stands at our heart’s door and knocks.